 You won’t be struck down by lightning if like me you no longer believe in the God propaganda.
 Well, you might be, but if you are, it’s because of electrostatic discharge in a cloud, and not a supernatural being munching on a bunch of sour grapes.
 I’m sure he’s too busy figuring out how to explain quantum mechanics and dinosaur bones than worry about someone who hasn’t washed their hands thirty-three times before leaving the bathroom.
 I believe it is totally up to the individual whether they worship an all-powerful supernatural being, but for me, it was fucking disastrous.
 I wasted blood, sweat and YEARS on religion, and I am convinced it made my condition worse.
 It didn’t make it any better, that’s for sure.

-Again, the crow is a metaphor for my OCD, not a real demon but a symbol I can sink my teeth into, and direct a few swear words at now and again.
+So I left the church with a bewildering shake of my head but closed the door quietly in case anyone was praying inside.
+I may not have God but I do have the Crow.
+He is a metaphor for my OCD, not a real demon or supernatural being – purely a symbol I can sink my teeth into, and direct a few swear words at now and again.